-Notes to Financial Statements (continued) For the Year Ended June 30, 2017
+Notes to Financial Statements (continued) For the Year Ended June 30, 2018

-The ERS membership includes approximately 85,874 participants from approximately 906 local participating employers.
-As of September 30, 2016, membership consisted of:
+The ERS membership includes approximately 88,517 participants from approximately 877 local participating employers.
+As of September 30, 2017, membership consisted of:

-ERS City Retirees and beneficiaries currently receiving benefits 23,007 - Terminated employees entitled to but not yet receiving benefits 1,155 - Terminated employees not entitled to a benefit 6,654 - Active members 54,823 9 Post-DROP participants still in active service 235 Total 85,874 9
+ERS City Retirees and beneficiaries currently receiving benefits 23,853 - Terminated employees entitled to but not yet receiving benefits 1,401 - Terminated employees not entitled to a benefit 7,154 - Active members 55,941 12 Post-DROP participants still in active service 168 Total 88,517 12

 Contributions: Tier 1 covered members of the ERS (except State Police and certified law enforcement, correctional officers, and firefighters) contributed 5% of earnable compensation to the ERS as required by statute until September 30, 2011.
 From October 1, 2011, to September 30, 2012, Tier 1 covered members of the ERS (except State Police and certified law enforcement, correctional officers, and firefighters) were required by statute to contribute 7.25% of earnable compensation.
 Effective October 1, 2012, Tier 1 covered members of the ERS (except State Police and certified law enforcement, correctional officers, and firefighters) are required by statute to contribute 7.50% of earnable compensation.
-Tier 1 certified law enforcement, correctional officers, and firefighters) are required by statute until September 30, 2011.
-From October 1, 2011, to September 30, 2012, Tier 1 certified law enforcement, correctional officers, and firefighters of the ERS contributed 6% of earnable compensation as required by statute until September 30, 2011.
+Tier 1 certified law enforcement, correctional officers, and firefighters of the ERS contributed 6% of earnable compensation as required by statute until September 30, 2011.
 From October 1, 2011, to September 30, 2012, Tier 1 certified law enforcement, correctional officers, and firefighters of the ERS were required by statute to contribute 8.25% of earnable compensation.
-Effective October 1, 2012, Tier 1 certified law enforcement, correctional officers, and firefighters of the ERS were required by statute to contribute 8.25% of earnable compensation.
-Effective October 1, 2012, Tier 1 certified law enforcement, correctional officers, and firefighters of the ERS are required by statute to contribute 8.25% of earnable compensation.
-Effective October 1, 2012, Tier 1 certified law enforcement, correctional officers, and firefighters of the ERS are required by statute to contribute 8.25% of earnable compensation.
-Effective October 1, 2012, Tier 1 certified law enforcement, correctional officers, and firefighters of the ERS contribute 8.50% of earnable compensation.
-Tier 1 State Police members of the ERS contribute 10% of earnable compensation.
-ERS loca
+Effective October 1, 2012, Tier 1 certified law enforcement, correctional officers, and firefighters of the ERS are required by statute to contribute 8.50% of earnable compensation.
+Effective October 1 (2012), Tier 1 certified law enforcement, correctional officers, and firefighters of the ERS contribute 10% of earnable compensation.
+ERS local participating employers are not required by statute to increase contribution rates for their members.